-- 1. Use FITT and strength training principles to develop and evaluate effectiveness of programs for individuals and/or groups that will enhance the five components of fitness.
-(BIO 160 or BIO 201, PHE 152, PHE 157, PHE 251, PHE 252) - 2.
+- 1. Use F.I.T.T. and strength training principles to develop and evaluate effectiveness of programs for individuals and/or groups that will enhance the five components of fitness.
+(PHE 152, PHE 157, PHE 251, PHE 252) - 2.
 Explain the acute and chronic effects and adaptations of exercise on the cardiovascular and musculoskeletal system.
-(BIO 160 or BIO 201, PHE 251, PHE 252) - 3.
-Utilizing the scope of practice of a fitness trainer, describe the relationship between diet and exercise as it relates to weight management, obesity, and body composition.
-(PHE 152, PHE 157, PHE 251, PHE 252) - 4.
-Analyze and prioritize first aid situations and perform first aid.
-(PHE 153)
+(PHE 251, PHE 252) - 3.
+Describe how behavior modification strategies apply to the relationship between diet and exercise within the scope of practice of a personal trainer.
+(PHE 130H, PHE 152, PHE 157, PHE 251, PHE 252) - 4.
+Explain emergency medical procedures as they relate to exercise.
+(PHE 252) - 5.
+Integrate mind-body exercise components into the design of personal training sessions.
+(PHE 100M, 252)